 Excelsior University Receives Historic Gift from Emeritus Professor Larry Purnell

-Larry Purnell, Excelsior University emeritus professor and longtime supporter, has contributed a $1 million gift to the University to support the future of nursing education.

-Larry Purnell addresses graduates at Excelsior's 2022 Commencement.
-Purnell received an honorary doctorate degree in recognition of his work in the health care education field.
+Purnell’s $1 million contribution to Excelsior’s School of Nursing is the largest in the University’s history; Excelsior will name the Purnell Executive Dean of the College of Nursing and Health Sciences position in his honor.

-The gift is the largest in Excelsior history; the Purnell Executive Dean of the College of Nursing and Health Sciences position will be named in his honor.
+Albany, N.Y., May 06, 2025 (GLOBE NEWSWIRE) -- On the first day of National Nurses Week, Excelsior University announced a landmark $1 million gift to its School of Nursing from Larry Purnell, an Excelsior emeritus professor and longtime supporter.
+This legacy contribution is the largest individual donation in the University’s history.
+In recognition of his impact on the future of the institution's health care education, Excelsior has named the Purnell Executive Dean of the College of Nursing and Health Sciences position in his honor.

 Purnell, a renowned nursing educator and author, has significantly influenced the global health care field with his award-winning writing and Purnell Model for Cultural Competence.
 His close connection with Excelsior as a faculty member and subject matter expert spans 45 years.
 Excelsior awarded Purnell an honorary doctorate of humane letters in 2022 in recognition of his extraordinary contributions to nursing theory through development, scholarship, teaching, and service to the health care community.